 - Increased attention, concentration, and arousal

 - Improved executive functioning

 - Reduced agitation, aggression, and anxiety

-4. Antispasmodic Medications
+5. Antispasmodic Medications

-Antispasmodic medications can help temporarily relieve stiff muscles after a brain injury.
+Lastly, antispasmodic medications can help temporarily relieve stiff muscles after a brain injury.
 The most common types of antispasmodic medication include:

 - Tizanidine hydrochloride (Zanaflex): is an oral muscle relaxant typically used for spasticity and other movement disorders caused by a brain injury.
 This type of medication can help reduce muscle tone for several hours.

 - Baclofen: works by activating GABA receptors, which help produce a calming effect on the central nervous system.
 It can either be taken orally or delivered intrathecally through a spinal port.